 One of the "Seafarer Care Boxes"

-For the third year, Kingwood Rotary is partnering with the First Presbyterian Church Kingwood thanks to Former Texas State Representative Joe Crabb and his awesome wife, Nancy.
+For the fourth year, Kingwood Rotary is partnering with the First Presbyterian Church Kingwood thanks to Former Texas State Representative Joe Crabb and his awesome wife, Nancy.
 Special thanks to Kingwood Rotarian Richard Briggs for suggesting this project to our club.

-Imagine being a international seafarer on a ocean vessel that arrives at the Port of Houston during Christmas.
-You're far from home in a country where you don't know anyone and can't disembark from the vessel.
-To help them, the First Presbyterian Church members purchase and collect personal care items and create care packages for these seafarers. and then deliver them to the Houston International Seafarers' Center which then delivers these care packages when the vessels arrive here and Houston for distribution to the crew.
+To help them, the First Presbyterian Church members purchase and collect personal care items and create 400 care packages for these seafarers. and then deliver them to the Houston International Seafarers' Center which then delivers these care packages when the vessels arrive here and Houston for distribution to the crew.

-Throughout the year, Kingwood Rotarians help the Blue Star Moms of Houston (which is based in the Humble/Kingwood area) by purchasing non-perishable to fill boxes of "Care Packages From Home" for our local military service members in combat zones in harm's way
+We're very proud to be helping the Blue Star Moms of Houston (which is based in the Humble/Kingwood area) by purchasing non-perishable to fill boxes of "Care Packages From Home" for our local military service members in combat zones in harm's way

 • Individual serving pop-top cans of: fruit, soup, chili, etc